Sexual reproduction: Sexual selection

-In order to reproduce sexually, both males and females need to find a mate.
+In order to reproduce sexually, both females and males need to find a mate.
 Generally in animals mate choice is made by females while males compete to be chosen.
 This can lead organisms to extreme efforts in order to reproduce, such as combat and display, or produce extreme features caused by a positive feedback known as a Fisherian runaway.
 Thus sexual reproduction, as a form of natural selection, has an effect on evolution.
 Sexual dimorphism is where the basic phenotypic traits vary between males and females of the same species.
 Dimorphism is found in both sex organs and in secondary sex characteristics, body size, physical strength and morphology, biological ornamentation, behavior and other bodily traits.
 However, sexual selection is only implied over an extended period of time leading to sexual dimorphism.

-Animals have different ways of going about sexual selection.
-One common example is with male peacocks fanning out their wings in order to show all their colors and attract a female mate.
-Lions with bigger and fuller manes are more likely to attract a female mate.
-Male deer with larger antlers are more likely to gain a female mate.
-These are just few of many examples in nature that show how sexual selection would be used in nature when females are choosing a mate.
+Animals can develop a wide array of unique and distinctive features as a direct result of sexual selection.
+One common example is how peacocks have large and unwieldy tails that make survival difficult, so hens select males who display healthier, vibrant tail feathers that are indicative of good survival skills.
+Lions with darker and fuller manes are more attractive to lionesses, despite being consequently susceptible to hot temperatures.
+Female deer prefer males with larger antlers who boast higher fitness.
+All are instances of traits evolved in males due to sexual selection by females.